jmelonek/maali-1.5/Installation_notes.md

 Maali uses itself to install Maali.

 Some assumptions made with maali one is that you are setting up a hierachral module environment.
-This requires that you add in some cases set additional environment variables the COMPILER and COMPILER_VER are used throughout for defined the install path for most applications the major execption is python.
+This requires that additional environment variables for the COMPILER and COMPILER_VER are used throughout modules to define the full installation path for most applications.

 for example in the gnu compiler module we define
 ```
 setenv          COMPILER        gcc
 setenv          COMPILER_VER    4.8.3
 ```

+The basic installation procedure:

 * `git clone https://github.com/Pawseyops/maali`
 * `cd maali`